 - 1) The Company shall be following from the individual while establishing account based relationship - A certified copy of any Officially Valid Document (OVD) listed in Enclosure 3 containing details of his identity and address. - The company may go for offline verification mode for Aadhaar, as per extant rules and regulations.
 The company may avail services of Business Correspondent (BC) for the same.
-However, the same will be in line with the RBI Master Circular on KYC guidelines. - Alternatively the verification through "Digital KYC" introduced by RBI in 2016 and with subsequent amendments to the Master Directions 2016, the customer identity can be verified through capturing a live photo of the customer and officially valid document where offline verification cannot be carried out, along with the latitude and longitude of the location where such live photo is taken by the authorised officer of the RE as per the provisions contained in the master circular . - If a customer submits a KYC Identifier to the Company, with an explicit consent to download records from CKYCR, the Company may retrieve the KYC records online from the CKYCR using the KYC identifier and the customer shall not be required to submit the KYC records unless - there is a change in the information of the customer as existing in the records of CKYCR. - \circ the current address of the customer is required to be verified. - the company considers it necessary in order to verify the identity or address of the customer, or to perform enhanced due diligence or to build an appropriate risk profile of the customer. - the validity period of documents downloaded from CKYCR has lapsed. - PAN or Form 60 - If the account based relationship is established without customer submitting PAN/Form 60, then the customer shall submit the same within six months from the date of commencement of relationship.
+However, the same will be in line with the RBI Master Circular on KYC guidelines. - Alternatively the verification through "Digital KYC" introduced by RBI in 2016 and with subsequent amendments to the Master Directions 2016, the customer identity can be verified through capturing a live photo of the customer and officially valid document where offline verification cannot be carried out, along with the latitude and longitude of the location where such live photo is taken by the authorised officer of the RE as per the provisions contained in the master circular . - If a customer submits a KYC Identifier to the Company, with an explicit consent to download records from CKYCR, the Company may retrieve the KYC records online from the CKYCR using the KYC identifier and the customer shall not be required to submit the KYC records unless - there is a change in the information of the customer as existing in the records of CKYCR. - o the current address of the customer is required to be verified. - o the company considers it necessary in order to verify the identity or address of the customer, or to perform enhanced due diligence or to build an appropriate risk profile of the customer. - o the validity period of documents downloaded from CKYCR has lapsed. - PAN or Form 60 - If the account based relationship is established without customer submitting PAN/Form 60, then the customer shall submit the same within six months from the date of commencement of relationship.
 If the customer fails to submit the same, then no credit shall be allowed in such accounts.
-The company shall inform the customer above this provision at the time of opening of accounts. - One recent photograph - If the OVD listed in Enclosure 3 towards address proof doesn't have current address, then the company shall collect the following as proof of address: - Utility bill not more than 2 months old (i.e. electricity, telephone, post-paid mobile phone, piped gas, water bill) - Property or municipal tax receipt - Pension or family pension payment orders issued to retired employees by Government departments or PSU - Letter of allotment of accommodation from employer issued by state government or central government departments, statutory or regulatory bodies, PSU, scheduled commercial banks, financial institutions and listed entities to furnish two such documents, the company will have the discretion to accept only one of those documents as activity proof.
+The company shall inform the customer above this provision at the time of opening of accounts. - One recent photograph - If the OVD listed in Enclosure 3 towards address proof doesn't have current address, then the company shall collect the following as proof of address: - Utility bill not more than 2 months old (i.e. electricity, telephone, post-paid mobile phone, piped gas, water bill) - o Property or municipal tax receipt - o Pension or family pension payment orders issued to retired employees by Government departments or PSU - Letter of allotment of accommodation from employer issued by state government or central government departments, statutory or regulatory bodies, PSU, scheduled commercial banks, financial institutions and listed entities - In the above-mentioned instance, the company will collect OVD with current address within a period of 3 months of submitting the above documents. - 2) For proprietary concerns, the company will collect documents from the list given in enclosure- 3 and only where the company is satisfied that it is not possible for the customer to furnish two such documents, the company will have the discretion to accept only one of those documents as activity proof.
 In such a situation, the company will record the appropriate reason for accepting one document as activity proof.